somhi/pmod/pmod-usb3/README.md

 **PLEASE MAKE SURE NOT TO PLACE A JUMPER EVER BETWEEN VBUS AND GND PINS.
 I'm not responsible for what could happen.**

+**NOTES ABOUT USB3 CABLES**

+* male male cable is crossover cable, meaning that Rx- is connected to Tx- and Rx+ to Tx+

+* female male cable is straight cable, meaning all pins have exact correspondence in each side of cable (Rx- with Rx-, ...)

+**TODO**

+* move GND pin to avoid user placing a jumper which will short GND and VBUS